From Souillac to Trémolat, the Dordogne Valley flows through the region of Périgord Noir.

 Les Milandes Castle

-Famously known for being “Josephine Bakers’ castle”, Les Milandes is a Renaissance chateau, which benefits from a wonderful view over the Dordogne Valley.
+Famously known as “Josephine Bakers’ castle”, Les Milandes is a Renaissance chateau that benefits from a beautiful view over the Dordogne Valley.

-It is located on the left bank of the Dordogne River, on the commune of Castelnaud-la-Chapelle, a little further to the West than Beynac-et-Cazenac.
-Les Milandes was listed as a historical monument by the French government in 1986.
+It is located on the left bank of the Dordogne River, in the commune of Castelnaud-la-Chapelle, a little further West than Beynac-et-Cazenac.

 Find out more about Les Milandes.